aws/aws-cdk/docs/src/aws-construct-lib.rst

    // we use our knowledge that the main construct is called "Resource" and
-   // that it's actual type is s3.cloudformation.BucketResource; const const bucketResource = bucket.findResource('Resource') as s3.cloudformation.BucketResource;
+   // that it's actual type is s3.cloudformation.BucketResource; const const bucketResource = bucket.findChild('Resource') as s3.cloudformation.BucketResource;

 At this point, ``bucketResource`` represents the low-level CloudFormation resource of type :py:class:`s3.cloudformation.BucketResource <@aws-cdk/aws-s3.cloudformation.BucketResource>`